A single copy of this article may be reprinted for personal, noncommercial use only.

 - Speak clearly.
 Introduce yourself.
 Speak in a clear, straightforward manner.

-- Show interest.
+- Stay present.
 Maintain eye contact, and stay near your loved one so that he or she will know that you're listening and trying to understand.

 - Avoid distractions.
 Communication may be difficult — if not impossible — against a background of competing sights and sounds.

 - Keep it simple.
 Use short sentences and plain words.
-Ask yes-no questions, and only one question at a time.
-Break down tasks or requests into single steps.
+As the disease progresses, yes-no questions may work best, and only one question at a time is best.
+Break down requests into single steps.

 - Don't interrupt.
-It may take several minutes for your loved one to respond.
+It may take longer than you expect for your loved one to process and respond.
 Avoid criticizing, hurrying and correcting.

 - Don't argue.
 Your loved one's reasoning and judgment will decline over time.
 To spare anger and agitation, don't argue with your loved one.

 - Stay calm.
 Even when you're frustrated, keep your voice gentle.
-Your nonverbal cues, including the tone of your voice, may send a clearer message than what you actually say.
+Your nonverbal cues, including the tone of your voice, can send a clearer message than what you actually say.

 Communicating with your loved one may be challenging, especially as the disease progresses.
 Remember, however, your loved one isn't acting this way on purpose.
 Don't take it personally.
 Use patience and understanding to help your loved one feel safe and secure.